 Dresden is a place full of surprises.
 Located in the eastern part of Germany, the city is not as popular as Berlin or Munich, but it has quite a lot to offer.
 From the Baroque-style architecture to the nature surrounding Saxony Switzerland, one full day is barely enough to experience what the area has to offer.

-Visiting the old town, you will find many attractive Baroque architectures, from the beautiful gate of Georgenbau to the stunningly massive Dresden Cathedral, all of which are located in the same area and can be easily walked in a few hours.
+Visiting the old town, you will find many attractive Baroque architectures, from the beautiful gate of Georgenbau to the stunningly massive Dresden Cathedral and Frauenkirche Dresden, all of which are located in the same area and can be easily walked in a few hours.
 Spend some time and explore the old town, and you will see why this is one of my favorite cities of all.

-You can also go on a half-day hiking trip to Saxony Switzerland National Park and hike to the Bastei Bridge, one of the stunning locations in Germany.
+You can also go on a half-day hiking trip to Saxony Switzerland National Park and hike to the Bastei Bridge, hands down one of my favorite places in Germany.
 To tell you the truth, I did not expect to see such nature in Germany.
 The Bastei Bridge is definitely worth a visit if you like nature.

-In order to hike to the Bastei bridge, you will have to take a train heading in the direction of Schรถna or Bad Schandau to the Kurort Lathen station from the Dresden Neustadt station.
+In order to get to Bastei Bridge, you will have to take a train heading in the direction of Schöna or Bad Schandau to the Kurort Lathen Station from Dresden Neustadt Station.
 From there, you have to go into the town and cross the river with a ferry, and then follow the path to the start of the hike.

 Where to Stay in Dresden?